Bernstein and half-space properties for minimal graphs under Ricci lower bounds

 \section{Introduction}

 Let $(M,\sigma)$ be a complete Riemannian manifold of dimension $m \ge 2$.
-In this paper, we study entire minimal graphs, that is, solutions of the minimal surface equation
+In this paper we investigate entire minimal graphs, that is, solutions of the minimal surface equation

-under the assumption that the Ricci curvature of $M$ is bounded from below.
-A solution of \eqref{P} gives rise to a minimal graph $F : M \ra M \times \R$ via $F(x) = (x,u(x))$, where $M \times \R$ is endowed with coordinates $(x,t)$ and the product metric $\bar \sigma = \di t^2 + \metric$.
-A basic question is whether there exist entire solutions of \eqref{P}, possibly with some restrictions such as, for instance, a controlled growth at infinity or a boundedness on one side.
-Classically, the problem has first been addressed when $M$ is the Euclidean space $\R^m$, and the efforts to solve it favoured the flourishing of Geometric Analysis.
+A solution of \eqref{P} gives rise to a minimal graph $F : M \ra M \times \R$ via $F(x) = (x,u(x))$, where $M \times \R$ is endowed with coordinates $(x,t)$ and the product metric $\metric = \sigma + \di t^2$.
+The existence problem for non-constant solutions to \eqref{P}, possibly subjected to restrictions like the positivity or a controlled growth at infinity of $u$, was first addressed when $M$ is the Euclidean space $\R^m$, and the efforts to solve it favoured the flourishing of Geometric Analysis.
 In particular, we recall the following achievements.